Outputs a sequence of values from the specified enumerator, applying the specified filtering/ordering/limits.

 → 1234{X|myenum: FeedValues Some{ feeds=["xdesc"],cats=[],dates=AnyDate } "cat" |}

-has 11 "posts" but each has a uniquely distinct cat
+— as we saw, xdesc has 11 "posts" but each has a uniquely distinct cat:

 → demoSimplest, demoCfgArgs, hax.miniTag, hax.htmlImage, hax.htmlLink, hax.htmlLinks, hax.htmlAnchors, hax.xmlEscape, hax.dtFormat, hax.unMarkup, hax.noOp, hax.snippet, hax.iterator, hax.feedView{X|myenum: FeedValues Some{ feeds=["xdesc"],cats=[],dates=AnyDate } "link"|}

-— however, most of them share the same (empty, hence the below extra comma) link
+— however, most of them share the same (empty, hence the below extra comma) link:

 → http://github.com/metaleap/haxtatic/blob/master/src/X/DemoSimplest.hs, http://github.com/metaleap/haxtatic/blob/master/src/X/DemoCfgArgs.hs,{X|myenum: FeedValues Some{ feeds=["xdesc"],cats=[],dates=Between "1234-11-" "1234-12-31" } "dt"|}